Skip to main content

 Siming He's Headshot

-Siming He ('25), a Computer Science and Statistics double major, conducted research on the use of autonomous robots to better understand forest ecosystems under the mentorship of Dr. Pratik Chaudhari (Department of Electrical and Systems Engineering).
+Siming He ('25), a Computer Science and Statistics double major, conducted research on the use of autonomous robots to better understand forest ecosystems under the mentorship of Dr. Pratik Chaudhari (Department of Electrical and Systems Engineering) and Dr. Vijay Kumar (Department Mechanical Engineering and Applied Mechanics).
 This research was supported by the Vagelos Undergraduate Research Grant and Class of 1971 Robert J. Holtz Fund.

 Imagine an autonomous robot that can delve into the mysteries of forest ecosystems, understand the carbon sequestration of trees, and evaluate the health and bio-diversity in the forest.
 My aspiration is to develop autonomous robotic systems designed to understand forest ecology on a large scale.
 This endeavor is particularly compelling to me because comprehending forest ecosystems is a critical first step in safeguarding them and preserving their biodiversity.
 Through my research, I aim to generate actionable insights that can mitigate the impact of urban sprawl, deforestation, and invasive species, thereby contributing to the protection and sustainability of our ecosystems.